OmniSharp/omnisharp-emacs/README.md

 ![](pics/syntax-error-flycheck.png)

-To start the check, use (omnisharp-start-flycheck) or select it in the menu.
-The check will then be performed after the current buffer has been idle for a certain number of seconds.
-Currently the default is 0.5 seconds.
+To start the check, use (flycheck-mode) or select it in the menu.
+The check will then be performed after the current buffer has been idle for a certain number of seconds or when it is saved, depending on your flycheck configuration.

 To make syntax checking start sooner/later, use:
 ```